 FHC pickups made by Harry DeArmond were the first commercially available pickups.
 These were successful because one did not need to make modifications to their guitar to install them.

-Gibson released the first electro-acoustic guitars, the J-160E and CF-100E, in 1954.
-These days all major guitar manufacturing companies produce their version of the electro-acoustic flattop guitar.
+Gibson released the first electro-acoustics, the J-160E and CF-100E, in 1954.
+These days, all major guitar manufacturing companies produce their version of the electro-acoustic flattop guitar.

 Different Types Of Pickups